 FAQ Clinical Rotations

 During the third and fourth years at LECOM, students are required to complete a total of 24 clinical rotations (12 per year).
 Each rotation is four weeks in length and is classified as core, elective, or selective.
-All core rotations (internal medicine, pediatrics, obstetrics/gynecology, surgery, psychiatry, emergency medicine, and ambulatory medicine) and fourth-year selectives must be with a LECOM affiliate.
+All core rotations (internal medicine, pediatrics, obstetrics/gynecology, surgery, psychiatry, emergency medicine, and ambulatory medicine) must be with a LECOM affiliate.
 Electives can be in any specialty and at any domestic medical facility.
-Other rotations (family practice and rural/underserved medicine) are similar to electives.
+“Other rotations (selectives, family medicine and rural/underserved) are similar to electives.

 No. Once your selection is finalized (generally by the middle of second-year classes), your third-year and fourth-year rotations must be completed during the scheduled time periods of the assigned sequence.